brian-team/brian2tools/docs_sphinx/user/baseexporter_user.rst

                                 'variable': 'v_rest'}]}]

-To the user side, the changes required to use the exporter are very minimal (very similar to accessing other Brian 2 device modes).
-In the standard ``brian2`` code, adding ``baseexport`` import statement and setting device ``exporter`` with proper `build_options` will be sufficient to use the exporter. ``device.runs`` can be used to access the dictionary and to print the dictionary in `stdout`, `debug` mode shall be used.
-The changes needed to run in `debug` mode for the above example is,
+To the user side, the changes required to use the exporter are very minimal (very similar to accessing other Brian2 device modes).
+In the standard Brian code, adding ``baseexport`` import statement and setting device ``exporter`` with proper `build_options` will be sufficient to use the exporter.
+To print the dictionary in `stdout`, `debug` option shall also be used, apart from using ``device.runs`` variable.
+The changes required to run in `debug` mode for the above example are,

 .. code:: python